0

 • Endoscopy has progressed in recent years, allowing some forms of surgery to be performed using a modified endoscope; this makes the surgery less invasive.

-• Procedures such as removing the gall bladder, sealing and attaching the fallopian tubes and removing small tumors from the digestive system or lungs are now common
+• Endoscopic procedures such as removing the gallbladder, sealing and attaching the fallopian tubes and removing small tumours from the digestive system or lungs are now common

-A laparoscope (also called laparoscopic surgery) is a modified endoscope used for keyhole surgery.
+A laparoscope (also called laparoscopic surgery) is a modified endoscopic procedure for keyhole surgery.

 Laparoscopic surgery requires only a small incision and may be used for appendectomies (removal of the appendix), hysterectomies (removal of the uterus) and prostatectomies (removal of prostate tissue).

 Endoscopy is a relatively safe technique, but some risks remain.
-The risks depend on the area under consideration.
+These endoscopy risks depend on the area under the scope.

-• Feeling bloated after the procedure for a short time
+• Feeling bloated after the procedure for periods of short time.

-• a numb throat for a few hours due to the use of a local anesthetic
+• Experiencing numb throat for a few hours due to the use of a local anaesthetic.

-• This occurs most often when additional procedures are performed at the same time.
-Infections are usually minor and can be treated with an antibiotic course
+• This is one of the endoscopy risks that occurs most often when additional procedures are performed at the same time.
+Infections are usually minor and can be treated with an antibiotic course.

-• A stomach or esophagus lining perforation or tear occurs in 1 case between 2500 and 11 000 cases
+• A stomach or oesophagus lining perforation or tear occurs in 1 case between 2500 and 11 000 cases.

 Share this post